ReScience/ReScience-submission/article/article.md

 to enforce it.

 ![**Learning time course over 120 trials, averaged over 250 simulations.**
-  The blue filled area indicates the variance of the mean performance.](../code/figure-2.pdf)
+  The blue filled area indicates the standard devisation of the mean performance.](../code/figure-2.pdf)

 # Conclusion

-We were able to reproduce original results, confirming the correctness of the results of the original implementation of the model.
+After some minor corrections and modifications of the original description of the model, we were able to reproduce the original results, confirming the correctness of the original implementation of the model.

 # References